Texas LLC Formation Attorneys

 - Operating Agreement: Although not legally required in Texas, an LLC operating agreement is an internal document that outlines the rights, responsibilities, and operating procedures of the members (owners) and managers (if applicable).
 The operating agreement covers topics such as profit and loss distribution, member contributions, voting rights, management structure, and procedures for adding or removing members.
 Without one in place, the LLC’s operation and governance are dictated by the broad provisions of state law.

-- The minutes of the first meeting of members (organizational meeting): These are often used to authorize the opening of financial accounts and signatory authority for same.
+- The minutes of the first meeting of members (organizational meeting): These are often used to authorize the opening of financial accounts and signatory authority for the same.

 - Signed and issued membership certificates: These documents evidence ownership interests or membership units in the LLC.
 They are similar in concept to stock certificates issued by corporations.
 Membership certificates serve as formal evidence of a person's or entity's ownership stake in the LLC and are typically issued to each member.